jeremyjh/dialyxir/README.md

     * A project environment specific file in _build/env/dialyze_erlang-[OTP Version]_elixir-[Elixir Version]_deps-dev.plt

 The core files are simply copied to your project folder when you run `dialyxir` for the first time with a given version of Erlang and Elixir.
 By default, all the modules in the project PLT are checked against your dependencies to be sure they are up to date.
 If you do not want to use MIX_HOME to store your core Erlang and Elixir files, you can provide a :plt_core_path key with a file path.
+You can specify a different lcoation for the project PLT file with the :plt_file keyword - this is deprecated because people were using it with the old `dialyxir` to have project-specific PLTs, which are now the default.
+To silence the deprecation warning, specify this value as `plt_file: {:no_warn, "/myproject/mypltfile"}`.

 The core PLTs include a basic set of OTP applications, as well as all of the Elixir standard libraries.
 The apps included by default are `[ :erts, :kernel, :stdlib, :crypto]`.